VitorCazella/NZ_Pics/README.md

 # NZ_Pics
-This project was created in the Web Concepts Course.
+This project created for the Web Concepts Course.

 Author: Vitor Antunes Cazella